New Karnataka CM Bommai meets PM | Politics

 Bommai, who is on his first visit to Delhi after becoming the chief minister, met Modi at his residence here.

-Earlier during the day, Bommai called on Home Minister Amit Shah, Defence Minister Rajnath Singh, Parliamentary Affairs Minister Pralhad Joshi and Jal Shakti Minister Gajendra Singh Shekhawat.
+Tweeting about the meeting, Modi said, ''Met CM of Karnataka Shri @BSBommai ji today.
+Conveyed best wishes as he begins a new journey for Karnataka's progress.
+Assured full support for the development of Karnataka.''
+Earlier in the day, Bommai called on Home Minister Amit Shah, Defence Minister Rajnath Singh, Parliamentary Affairs Minister Pralhad Joshi and Jal Shakti Minister Gajendra Singh Shekhawat.

 He also hosted a lunch for MPs from the state at Hotel Ashoka here.